 Put the setting of the JAVA\HOME environment variable in a startup file such as .bash\profile or .bashrc, if JAVA\HOME is not already set appropriately.
-It must be the location of your JDK 8 or JDK 11 installation (not the JRE installation, and not JDK 7 or earlier).
+It must be the location of your JDK installation (not the JRE installation).
 You may need to log out and log back in for the setting to take effect.